 Prep: Preheat your oven to 350°F and grease a baking dish with a little bit of vegetable oil or non-stick cooking spray.

-Make the cream mixture by whisking together sour cream, mayo, heavy cream, garlic powder, onion powder, salt, and pepper and set it aside.
+Prepare the cream sauce: Make the cream mixture by whisking together sour cream, mayo, heavy cream, garlic powder, onion powder, salt, and pepper and set it aside.

-You’ll need to slice them very thinly.
+Slice the potatoes: You’ll need to slice them very thinly.
 If you use a mandoline slicer, be very careful, please watch your fingers, and always use a pronged food holder or cut resistant gloves.
 (The food holder is a plastic piece with prongs on the bottom to hold large pieces of food as they go through the slicer.
 A good quality mandoline should come with a food holder in the box.)

-NOTE: To reduce the risk of serious injury, please do not use a mandoline by holding the food in your hand!
+PRO TIP: To reduce the risk of serious injury, please do not use a mandoline by holding the food in your hand!
 Use the special holder or use cut resistant gloves.

-Layer the casserole.
+Layer the casserole:

 Spread a thin layer of cream sauce in the bottom of the baking pan.
 Start by layering a third of the potatoes in one even layer.